New research suggests that men who take testosterone are more likely to have a heart attack, stroke or die.

 These companies may be exposing men to increased health risks without providing any benefits, despite promising that the products will help improve sex drive, strengthen bone density and build muscle mass.
 Testosterone therapy side effects are largely unknown and these treatments may increase the risk of serious health complications like heart attack, stroke or even death.

 Men who used a testosterone gel or testosterone cream and suffered such complications may be eligible to take legal action.
-See if you qualify to join a free class action lawsuit investigation by filing out the short form above.
+Fill out the form on this page now or call 1-(855)-JONES-LAW (1-855-566-3752) for a FREE case evaluation.

 In general, testosterone gel lawsuits are filed individually by each plaintiff and are not class actions.
 After you fill out the form, the attorneys who work with Top Class Actions will contact you if you qualify to let you know if an individual lawsuit or class action lawsuit is best for you.